 The annual budget preparation and tax setting process involves the development of robust medium term revenue forecasts and capital plans.
 In any financial year, the level of Government funding, additional cost pressures (including inflation, service specific pressures and areas of investment and growth), together with an increasing demand for services, necessitates a re-appraisal of service delivery and identification of efficiency savings to address any funding shortfall in order to deliver a balanced budget.
 The Budget Strategy and proposals submitted have been formulated to reflect these issues.
+This year we also have to consider the ongoing response to and future recovery from the effects of the Covid-19 pandemic.

 Throughout the formulation of the Budget Strategy, Portfolio Executive Members have been advised by the Chief Executive and Directors in relation to the operational requirements around policy and legislative initiatives.
-Likewise, the Director of Finance and Customer Services and senior finance representatives have advised on financial impact, and provided comprehensive input to demonstrate financial viability throughout the process.
-In doing so, and to ensure the robustness of the budget and the budget setting process, we have been mindful of;
+Likewise, the Director of Finance and senior finance representatives have advised on financial implications, and provided comprehensive input to demonstrate financial viability throughout the process.
+In doing so, and to ensure the robustness of the budget and the budget setting process, we have been mindful of:

-- Availability of reliable information; - we have sought to ensure that the budget is based on the most up-to-date and realistic assumptions (for example Government and Bank of England forecasts for pay and price increases and interest rate movements) - we have incorporated information provided by Government on funding, as detailed within the one-year, 2020/21 Provisional Local Government Finance Settlement.
-(The Final Local Government Finance Settlement, which was due to be laid before Parliament on 12th February 2020 has now been deferred and as a consequence of the February Parliamentary Recess, the vote will not be held now until the week commencing 24th February.) - we have utilised demographic and trend data to project future levels of demand, given that demand in respect of adult social care and children's services are the biggest cost pressures and present the greatest financial risk to the Council at present - we have reviewed and realigned portfolio budgets at the lowest transactional level within overall portfolio cash limits, to reflect changes over time to ensure budgets are more in line with current levels of income and expenditure, for example the changes made in the waste budgets to reflect estimated tonnages and known price increases in 2020/21 - we have reflected changes in service delivery such as changes to the kerbside recycling contract which will be brought back in-house in April 2020 - Council's guidance and strategy; - the Council's Constitution which contains a clear Budget and Policy framework - the Council's Budget Strategy and approach to budget setting which is clearly defined and communicated - consultation with residents, partners and businesses within the Borough and targeted engagement with service users such as the; - National Highways and Transport Survey 2019
+- Availability of reliable information; - we have sought to ensure that the budget is based on the most up-to-date and realistic assumptions (for example Government and Bank of England forecasts for pay and price increases and interest rate movements); - we have incorporated information provided by Government on funding, as detailed within the one-year, 2021/22 Final Local Government Finance Settlement, which was laid before Parliament on 10th February 2021; - we have utilised demographic and trend data to project future levels of demand, given that demand in respect of adult social care and children's services are the biggest cost pressures and present the greatest financial risk to the Council at present; - we have reviewed and realigned portfolio budgets at the lowest transactional level within overall portfolio cash limits, to reflect changes over time to ensure budgets are broadly in line with current levels of income and expenditure; - we have considered the financial consequences of the ongoing Covid-19 pandemic and the additional funding currently made available by government. - Council's guidance and strategy; - the Council's Constitution which contains a clear Budget and Policy framework - the Council's Budget Strategy and approach to budget setting which is clearly defined and communicated - consultation with residents, partners and businesses within the Borough and targeted engagement with service users.
+Over the year this has included consultation on; - support for community resilience activities and feedback on the Help Hub and feedback on our 'Picture This' communications campaign; - a Staff Security Awareness Questionnaire; - a National Highways and Transport Survey; - a Waste and Recycling Customer Panel Survey and - the Local Plan Residents Survey - Corporate approach and integration; - service departments have identified budget pressures and risks throughout the course of the year, not only in relation to their continued response to Covid-19 in 2021/22 and beyond, but also in respect of delivering their 'business as usual' service plans.
+These have been developed throughout the course of 2020/21 in readiness for 2021/22, with regular monitoring and progress